project-gemmi/gemmi/docs/mol.rst

    Do not read too much into the specification.

-Gemmi aims to support all flavours of PDB files that are in common use in the field of macromolecular crystallography.
-This includes files from wwPDB as well as files outputted by mainstream software.
+Gemmi aims to support all flavours of PDB files that are in common use in the field of macromolecular crystallography (this format got adopted also in other fields, such as simulations of metals, ceramics, fluids).
+Here, we focus on files from macromolecular software and wwPDB.

-In particular, we support the following extensions:
+We support the following popular extensions of the format:

 * two-character chain IDs (columns 21 and 22),
 * segment ID (columns 73-76) from PDB v2,
 * hybrid-36_ encoding of sequence IDs for sequences longer than 9999 (although we are yet to find an examples for this),
 * hybrid-36_ encoding of serial numbers for more than 99,999 atoms.

+.. _supported_records:

 Gemmi interprets more PDB records than most of programs and libraries, but supporting all the records is not a goal.